needdra/curriculum-1/modules/Clone-Caviar/README.md

 - Can position elements with flexbox in HTML & CSS
 - Can hide elements using `display` in HTML & CSS
 - Can inspect and change CSS using the Chrome Developer Tools
-- Can convert a mockup into an HTML page with proper styling
+- Can convert a mockup into an HTML & CSS page with proper styling

 ## Specifications